-When you’re a vegetarian in Germany, you might be worried that you won’t find any food to eat.
+When you’re looking for vegetarian food in Germany, you might be worried that you won’t find any food to eat.
 After all, isn’t Germany the country of sausage and schnitzel?

 It’s true that traditional German food is heavy on the meat.
 However, in recent years, the country has embraced vegetarian and vegan cuisine, and today it is almost always possible to find several delicious vegetarian options on every restaurant menu.
 Sometimes this means the restaurant will adapt a typical German dish, while other times you’ll get to sample foods from across the globe, thanks to Germany’s diverse immigrant community.

 Earlier this year I traveled to Germany.
 I spent several weeks between Frankfurt, Dusseldorf, Cologne, Baden-Baden and Berlin, exploring the country and indulging in many of its most delicious vegetarian dishes.
-Keep reading to see what you can expect to enjoy as a vegetarian in Germany.
+Keep reading to see what you can expect to enjoy when you’re eating vegetarian food in Germany.

 Breakfast for a Vegetarian in Germany